simonmichael/hledger/hledger/hledger_options.m4.md

      --value=TYPE   which type of valuation should be done ? cost|end|now|YYYY-MM-DD

-The argument is one of the keywords shown, or their first letter, or a custom date.
+TYPE is one of the keywords shown, or their first letter, or a custom date.
-The precise effect of the keywords is command-specific, but here is their general meaning:
+Their meanings:

 `--value=cost` (or `c`)
 : Convert amounts to cost, using the prices recorded in transactions.